willfindlay/4109-midterm-practice/practice.md

 	1. why is this not used in practice?
 	2. why is it considered secure?

+- why is this not used in practice?
+    - it's very slow
+    - finding primes takes time
+    - finding exponent and mod of large numbers takes time
+- why is it considered secure?
+    - because factoring is believed to be difficult
+    - if P =/= NP

 33. Briefly outline how an exhaustive search (brute-force) can be used to find the secret key in a symmetric-key encryption scheme.
 This is a ciphertext-only attack.
 Briefly outline when this attack works, when it fails and when the time/space complexity of it.

+- try every key one by one until you get the plaintext
+- how do we know when we found the plaintext?
+    - there are some clever ways of verifying
+    - frequency analysis on letters
+    - frequency anlysis on digraphs in a given language
+    - check if the decrpyted plaintext conforms to some sort of protocol
+- when does the attack fail?
+    - if there are spurious keys for the message
+    - if the message does not allow for frequency analysis, digraph analysis etc.
+    (if it was a random message to begin with or only one letter long, etc.)
+- time complexity?
+    - $O(|K|)$
+    - $2^n$ if key is $n$ bits long

 34. Suppose you have a private key encryption scheme.
 Explain why you might want to send a MAC along with the ciphertext when sending messages.

+- a MAC would give
+    - data integrity authentication
+    - data origin authentication
+- prevents attacker from spoofing a message from you
+- prevents attacker from modifying data en route

 35. Suppose you have an ideal random function